Understanding Troy property appreciation

 But, of course, there is always a certain amount of risk in real estate.

-When your property appreciates you have a greater asset to borrow against, and you'll generate a bigger profit when you sell.
+When your property appreciates you have more resources to borrow against, and you'll generate a bigger profit when you sell.

-The economy is assumed to be the top factor affecting real estate appreciation.
+Many believe that the economy is the major factor impacting real estate appreciation.

-But the most influential factors that figure your house's value depend on the local Troy economy and housing market.
+But the most influential factors that decide your house's value are particular to the local Troy economy and housing market.

-So those regions often appreciate, or hold their value, best.
+So those areas often appreciate, or keep their value consistently, year to year.

 Real estate sales trends - What's the time on market?
 What was the selling price versus the listing price?
 A lot of data can often be obtained from public records, but a good agent with access to the local MLS will often provide a more complete picture.